ladyeklipse/ZX-Pokemaster/README.txt

 Currently around 3000 files in TOSEC have no corresponding entry in ZXDB and it requires manual checking of each one.

 - Taking over updating TOSEC using ZX Pokemaster itself to add files from WoS FTP, which are not currently in TOSEC, to the latter, thus creating a unified source of files, so you can download a single archive and be sure you have everything that is out there on the Net.

-- Naming files and folders with 8.3 naming scheme.
-Believe it or not, long file names are still a luxury in some use cases, most notably ESXDos - DivMMC firmware, chosen as default for ZX Spectrum Next.
-Thus, you would rather have all 8 letters used wisely instead of "SABOTE~1.TAP", "SABOTE~2.TAP", "SABOTE~3.TAP", where you can't even know for sure where is "Saboteur 1" and where is "Saboteur II - the Avenging Angel".

-- Custom naming schemes for files.
-Currently works only for folders, but it's relatively easy to make file names customizable, instead of sticking with TOSEC-compliant full file names.
-For instance, you will be able to include WoS ID in the file name or make each file name start with release year, so your files are sorted by year inside the folder they reside in, like this:
-1986 - Tujad (Ariolasoft) [ID=5448].tap
-The naming scheme would look like this:
-{Year} - {GameName} - ({Publisher}) [ID={WoSID}.{Format}

-- Restricting amount of files per folder.
-Sorting by letters or by year doesn't always work right, because you will have a couple of files in "1996" folder and thousands of them in "1984" folder.
-Or thousands in "S" folder and tens in "Y" folder.
-Implementing the option to have not more than X files per folder will make it possible to make sorting files more equally.
-Besides I've heard of the systems which currently support not more than 256 files per folder, and it can take a while to load 2000 file names on real ZX Spectrum hardware.
-The folders will be named like volumes of huge dictionaries: e. g. if first game in bundle is "Saboteur and the last is "Tujad", the folder name will be "Sab-Tuj".

 - Deploy ZX Pokemaster for Ubuntu/Debian and OSX.
 This is relatively easy, if not the fact that I have to install those operating systems on virtual machines.
 I use Windows 7 exclusively for all the work I'm doing.